 This affordable Vietnamese sandwich is a crunchy baguette filled with meats and vegetables.

-In case you didn’t know, the baguette was introduced to Vietnam during its French colonization.
-This Vietnamese sandwich became a popular street food item from Saigon (Ho Chi Minh City).
+In case you didn’t know, the baguette made its way to Vietnam during its French colonization.
+This Vietnamese sandwich became a favourite street food item from Saigon (Ho Chi Minh City).
 Apparently, the best Bánh mì are in Southern Vietnam, but there’s a few in Hanoi that gives the most popular ones in the country a run for its money.

 What’s inside the Bánh mì

 You can find seasoned pork belly, Vietnamese sausage, grilled pork, with pork liver pate (so good!) in a typical sandwich.
 Vegetables usually include cucumber, pickled carrots, and white radishes.
-There will also be condiments like soy sauce, chili, mayonnaise (usually homemade).
+There will also be condiments like soy sauce, chilli, mayonnaise (often homemade).
 Most places have a variety of meats to choose as your filling.
 My favourite is Bánh mì thịt nướng (barbecue pork sandwich).

-Another thing to note is that bánh mì is sometimes spelled as bánh mỳ in Northern Vietnam.
+Another thing to note is that you might see bánh mì spelled as bánh mỳ in Northern Vietnam.

 Best places to eat in Hanoi for bánh mì